NumminorihSF/child-watcher/README.md

 ## childMan.ipc(ipcParams, callback)

 An ipc call of some function on child.
-How child should work with it - see below.
 Callback called with (error, result).
 If no answer in 60 second - will return Error `TIMEOUT`

 ## childMan.kill(signal)